tomsiwik/tanyas-tale/strategy_updated.md

    - Heals the bot by 1 HP per second
    - Uses cooldown system for timed healing

+3. **Cone Attack Skill** (Player)
+   - Creates a cone-shaped attack in the direction the player is aiming
+   - Shows a transparent yellow cone visual to indicate the attack area
+   - Flashes slightly every second when it activates
+   - Damages all bots within the cone hitbox (20 damage per hit)
+   - Has a 1-second cooldown between attacks

 ### Visual Effects

 #### Death Effects